He was a skilled fisherman, a veteran of two wars and an accomplished hunter. Oh, and Ted Williams also played baseball.

 "Claudia kept things that are important to her, donated things to museums ...
 Why not do this in celebration of his life, benefit the charity that he loved and make it a positive thing for everybody," Hunt said.

-Claudia Williams said: "I am incredibly proud of my father.
+"In my humble and very adoring opinion, the collection of awards forever impress me," Claudia Williams said.
+"I am incredibly proud of my father.
 My father lived a wonderful life, and did all he could for his fans, his country, and his family."